vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ## Shelly sensor configuration

 Our Shelly sensor offers two options for configuration.
 It comes with a built-in web interface that can be accessed during the setup process (see the official documentation).
 The configuration can be also done through the Shelly cloud services, provided that it's configured properly.
-However, if it's necessary to avoid any kind of outside connection due to security restrictions, then a cloud connection can be avoided.
+However, if it's necessary to avoid any kind of outside connection due to security restrictions, then a cloud connection can be avoided (it's not mandatory).

 The following screenshot shows the cloud-based configuration dialog.
 The only thing we need to configure here is the MQTT connectivity.
-We use a public MQTT broker, but a private one will do the same.
-Besides the address, we also need to provide a suffix, which is used to determine the MQTT topic.
+We use a public MQTT broker, but a private one does the same.
+Besides the address, we also need to provide a suffix, which determines the MQTT topic.

 ![image](/assets/2025-04-02/020.png)

 The sensor sends multiple MQTT messages every couple of minutes.
 Besides metadata and health information, we can also find the temperature and humidity, along with a Unix timestamp with the exact time of the last measurement.
-The following screenshot shows the MQTT message, in MQTT explorer.
+The following screenshot shows the MQTT message, in MQTT Explorer.

 It's important to note that the Shelly sensor goes to sleep between the two measurements, to save energy.
 It evens disconnects from Wi-Fi during that sleep time.
 So we usually can't ping the sensor within the local network.